kalanarathnayake/gitcourse/readme.md

-# Test Project
+# This is the read me of the project

 This is a sample README file for the `gitcourse` project.

 ## Description

-This project is used to test Git and GitHub workflows, including commits, branches, and pull requests.
+We will talk about git merging now - kalanaRathnayake

 ## How to Use